Interpretation Canada Blog

 Sarah Rauh is the Interpretation Officer/Coordinator III at Lake Superior National Marine Conservation Area (Parks Canada).
 Sarah has worked in the interpretation field for 4 years within Ontario Parks and Parks Canada.
 She graduated from Lakehead University with an Honours Bachelor of Outdoor Recreation and a Bachelor of Education.

-• 15 Jan 2020 1:08 PM | Anonymous member
+• 15 Jan 2020 1:08 PM | Anonymous

 By J'net Ayayqwayaksheelth, B.A., M.A.
 (One who gives away and still stands tall)